Will a Car Accident Settlement Affect My SSI Benefits?

 400 N Walker Ave #130, Oklahoma City, OK

-Supplemental Security Income, commonly called SSI, provides critical financial support for thousands of Oklahomans and millions of Americans throughout the U.S. A car accident settlement can impact your monthly SSI payments.
-Still, with help from an experienced attorney, it may be possible to avoid losing your benefits.
+Supplemental Security Income, known as SSI, is a vital source of financial aid for thousands in Oklahoma and millions across the United States.
+A car accident settlement can influence your monthly SSI payments.
+However, with guidance from a knowledgeable attorney, you might be able to maintain your benefits.

 Social Security Administration SSI Statistics for Oklahoma

-Even accepting a “low” settlement offer for a car accident injury could potentially affect your eligibility for SSI benefits.
-The amount you receive from the settlement might be considered as income or an asset, which could impact your SSI eligibility and benefits.
-It is advisable to consult with an attorney or a financial advisor before making any decisions.
+Accepting a modest settlement offer for a car accident injury could affect your eligibility for SSI benefits.
+The settlement amount might be viewed as income or an asset, influencing your SSI eligibility and benefits.
+Before making any decisions, it’s wise to consult with an attorney or a financial advisor.

 How a Personal Injury Settlement Impacts Supplemental Security Income

-2. The SSA’s numerous income exclusions for the SSI program, which include:
+2. The SSA’s numerous income exclusions for the SSI program, such as:

 • HUD-related rent subsidies (Section 8 housing)